IoriBranford/remex/README.md

       Rule Maker.
 Generates an automapping rule for Tiled map editor using a tileset of an expanded autotile.
 It enables you to map autotiles automatically, without worrying about the precise case to use.

+### Extract command

+- usage: main.exe extract [-h][-o outputAutotile] [-f][-v] inputChipset

+- positional arguments:

+  - inputChipset
+    The chipset from which to extract.
+It must follow a few rules.
+It must be a PNG image, 480x256 wide.
+It must use RPG Maker 2000 or 2003's chipset formatting.

+- optional arguments:

+  - -h, --help            show this help message and exit

+  - -o outputPrefix, --output outputPrefix

+    The prefix for each output file (the extracted autotiles).
+By default, it is "extractedAutotile", so the output files will be `extractedAutotile_0.png`, `extractedAutotile_1.png`, ... located in the directory in which you launch the script.
+The script will ask you whether it should overwrite each file that already exists, unless you used the force option.

+  - -f, --force

+    Forces the script to be executed without asking you anything.
+The script will overwrite the output file without warning you if it already exists.
+Furthermore, it won't ask add an extension to the output file if it lacks.

+  - -v, --verbose

+    Starts the program in verbose mode: it prints detailed information on the process.

 ###Expand command
 * usage: main.exe expand [-h] [-o outputAutotile] [-f] [-v] inputAutotile